CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 The "Execution Methods" section contains four sub-sections: "default_exec_method", "pre_exec", "exec_methods", and "post_exec".
 Edit the "config.yaml" file so that each corresponding sub-section looks like the following.

-The "default_exec_method" sub-section is a single string value, which we'll set to "auto", indicating that the execution method should be auto-detected.
+The "default_exec_method" sub-section is a single string value.
+Set this to "auto", indicating that the execution method should be auto-detected.
 Alternatively, you can set it to one of the execution methods defined in the "exec_methods" sub-section, e.g., "environment".

 .. code-block:: yaml

     default_exec_method: auto

 The "pre_exec" sub-section defines any commands that should be executed prior to commands in the main "exec_methods" sub-section.
 These usually include commands for directory or file preparation that are common for all execution methods, e.g., creating an output directory.
-For this tutorial, no "pre_exec" commands are required, so we'll leave it blank:
+For this tutorial, no "pre_exec" commands are required, so leave it blank:

 .. code-block:: yaml

     pre_exec:

 The "Hello World" app simply prints "Hello World!" to a text file using the standard Linux "echo" command.
-Thus, we'll define a single execution method in the "exec_methods" sub-section called "environment", which indicates that we just need commands already available in Linux.
+Thus, define a single execution method in the "exec_methods" sub-section called "environment", which indicates that the needed commands or tools are already available in Linux.
 Update the "exec_methods" sub-section so that it looks like the following:

 .. code-block:: yaml